 Unfortunately, these upgrades were done in profitable and city areas only.

-4G LTE and Internet Speed
+4G LTE (with VoLTE) and Internet Speed

 Similarly, Nepal Telecom launched 4G LTE in Nepal on 1st Jan 2017.
 Which is not yet fully expanded in all the areas of Nepal.
 And it is still in progress when the world is already expanding 5G network.

-Therefore, mostly in rural area we can find the same old GPRS (2G) connection with speed below 1 Mbps.
+However, mostly in rural area we can find the same old GPRS (2G) connection with speed below 1 Mbps.

 5G – Under Planning Phase